Rising Cigar Aficionados: Women and Millennials

 As we mentioned, sometimes size really does matter and the slimmer shape and flavors are gaining popularity among women.
 Filters or non-filters?
 That depends on individual preference, but with so many juicy new flavors to choose from, who cares?

 “The cigarillos I bought didn’t have a filter and I really liked that.
 They were thin and smaller [than traditional cigars], easier to hold, and easier to throw in your purse.
 I love the grape flavor.
 That one is my favorite.” – Donna Ward, Morton, Illinois

 Well, there you have it.
-Flavor is a powerful thing.
+The flavor is a powerful thing.
 Yet, if you thought that the cigarillo was the only player in the game for women, you might want to reconsider.
 Throngs of women are taking to cigars more now than ever before.
 In fact, a simple search on Facebook yielded not one, but four different groups and several websites dedicated to women cigar aficionados.

 Cigars smoking is no longer viewed as a taboo thing for women to do.
 So, ladies, grab your sticks and puff away, but why stop there?
 The world needs more quality cigars to intrigue them, right?
 With that said, it’s time to go beyond the smoke.

 Going beyond cigar-smoking means stepping it up a notch.
 It’s not rocket science or anything, but neither is it just about smoking the finest leaf around either.
 It’s so much more than that and to fully appreciate it, you must immerse yourself in it, and for some, only a full immersion will do.
 That’s precisely what Afro-Cuban-American twin sisters and cigar aficionados, Yvonne and Yvette Rodriguez did down in Miami.